 Evening: Birmingham Ghost Walk

 I was surprised at first to learn that Birmingham has a ghost tour, but then I realized it made sense given all the tragedy and murder in Birmingham’s history.
-I won’t spoil all of the guide’s stories.
+You can book this tour yourself easily by clicking here.
+I won’t spoil all of the guide’s stories because I think you should take the tour yourself.
 You’ll have to be content with…

 Three spooky facts about birmingham, alabama ghosts